mmazzarolo/mmazzarolo.com/content/blog/2016-09-19-parse-server-hidden-features/index.md

 ## Conclusion

 These functions can be executed after your parse-server startup and they're pretty simple, so you can customize them easily.
-As you can see, under the hood parse-server offers an lot of freedom in its configuration, and it's a perfect example of the [spec tests][8] fulfilling their original purpose.
+As you can see, under the hood parse-server offers a lot of freedom in its configuration, and it's a perfect example of the [spec tests][8] fulfilling their original purpose.

 [1]: https://github.com/ParsePlatform/parse-server
 [2]: https://github.com/ParsePlatform/parse-server#parse-server-sample-application